CHHS In the Media

 To facilitate the simulated learning environment, the Simulation Lab has an observation/control room with computers for every mannequin and two one-way mirrors that allow faculty to direct and evaluate student performance, without be directly involved.
 This allows the student to develop decision-making, prioritization, and communication skills without the comfort of an instructor.
 The lab is equipped with state-of-the-art, custom-designed audiovisual equipment used for both formative and evaluative learning.
 There is also a debriefing room, which is used to conduct reflective discussions and video review, using a Smartboard, following a simulated learning experience.
 This presents a realistic hospital in a simulated environment—a “Virtual Hospital”—in which students synthesize didactic and clinical knowledge as they transition into professional practice.

-The Skills Laboratories are a well-established learning environment for all levels of nursing students within the School of Nursing.
+nursing students within the School of Nursing.
 Each skills lab houses a Smartboard, which is used to support and facilitate psychomotor learning.
 It is the hands-on experience in these labs that George Mason nursing students use to develop competencies in multiple simulated health care settings that cross the human life span.

 Work in the Skills Laboratory is integrated throughout the traditional and accelerated Bachelor of Science in Nursing curriculum, beginning with Fundamental Basic Learning and Skills Training, in which students learn basic hygiene, mobility, feeding, and vital physiologic skills, and ending with the more advanced, high acuity physiologic skills.
 The graduate nursing program accesses the laboratories for the nurse practitioner students to learn and practice essential skills needed for the advanced practice of nursing.